What is "MRP" Polling?

 What is an "MRP" Poll?

-MRP (which stands for Multi-level Regression and Post-stratification) is a relatively new polling technique, which has started to compete with conventional polling methods in recent elections.
+MRP (which stands for Multi-level Regression and Post-stratification) is a relatively new polling technique, which has outperformed conventional polling methods in recent elections.
 Conventional polling methods often apply a 'uniform national swing' (or UNS) to predict how many seats each party will win in an election.

 The UNS approach assumes that there will be the same change in vote share for a given party evenly throughout the country.
 But this doesn't happen in practice.
-In 2019, the Conservative vote share went up by 5% in seats which clearly voted Leave in the EU referendum, but went down by 3% in seats which voted to Remain.
-Geographically, Labour lost 13% in the North East, but only lost 6% in the south of England.
+In 2024, Labour's vote went up by 5pc in East Anglia, but down by 5pc in London.
+And Labour's vote went up by 7pc in seats where they came second in 2019, but fell by 7pc in seats they already held.
 These differences would not be captured by UNS.
 Therefore, uniform national swing models can overestimate the performance of parties in some areas, and underestimate it in others.

 House of Commons 2019